dzekelid/refunds/_listings/stripe/refunds-get-openapi.md

 x-complete: 0
 info:
   title: Stripe Get Refunds
-  description: "Returns a list of all refunds you\u2019ve previously created.
-The
+  description: Returns a list of all refunds you???ve previously created.
+The refunds
-    refunds are returned in sorted order, with the most recent refunds appearing first.
-    For convenience, the 10 most recent refunds are always available by default on the charge object."
+    are returned in sorted order, with the most recent refunds appearing first.
+For convenience, the 10 most recent refunds are always available by default on the charge object.
   termsOfService: https://stripe.com/us/terms/
   contact:
     name: Stripe Dev Platform Team